enedil/slay-time-analyzer/README.md

 ## Version 1:

 Version 1 samples each 10ms the state of window tree, selects the focused window and records the info.
 Add `exec $PATH_TO_CLONED_DIR/swaylauncher.sh` to your sway config.
 Analyze results with `cargo run --bin telegramchatstats-sampler analyze` from the repository directory.
+This version logs important messages to journalctl.

 ## Version 2:
 Version 2 listens on events from Sway - when focus changes or window title changes, it records the change.